fabiomux/kde-servicemenus/open_with_kate/README.md

   (French, German, Italian, Portuguese, Spanish);
 - Works from within the Dolphin, Konqueror, Krusader, and KFind results context menu;
 - Support for KDE Plasma 6;
-- Open the selected files in the first opened window
+- Open the selected files in the first opened window;
-- Open the selected files in the last opened window
+- Open the selected files in the last opened window;
-- Select one of the open windows
+- Select one of the open windows;
-- Select one of the stored sessions
+- Select one of the stored sessions.

 ## Requirements